accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 The methodology of *equivalent-functionalism* enables us to introduce more functional equivalents and compare problem solutions structured with different algorithms and models in common problem setting.
 For example, in dimension reduction problem, the function of **Encoder/Decoder schema** is equivalent to **DBM** as a **Stacked Auto-Encoder**.

 <div><img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/encoder_decoder.png" />
-<p><cite>Cho, K., Van Merriënboer, B., Gulcehre, C., Bahdanau, D., Bougares, F., Schwenk, H., & Bengio, Y. (2014).
-Learning phrase representations using RNN encoder-decoder for statistical machine translation. arXiv preprint arXiv:1406.1078., p2.</cite></p>
+<p>Cho, K., Van Merriënboer, B., Gulcehre, C., Bahdanau, D., Bougares, F., Schwenk, H., & Bengio, Y. (2014).
+Learning phrase representations using RNN encoder-decoder for statistical machine translation. arXiv preprint arXiv:1406.1078., p2.</p>
 </div>

 According to the neural networks theory, and in relation to manifold hypothesis, it is well known that multilayer neural networks can learn features of observed data points and have the feature points in hidden layer.
 High-dimensional data can be converted to low-dimensional codes by training the model such as **Stacked Auto-Encoder** and **Encoder/Decoder** with a small central layer to reconstruct high-dimensional input vectors.
 This function of dimensionality reduction facilitates feature expressions to calculate similarity of each data point.